-Throughout 2020 we will focus on giving your local design team tools for innovative design thinking, theological reflection, spiritual formation, and walk you through a process of designing your local youth ministry project.
-By the end of this year you should have a well thought through plan for a new expression of youth ministry.
+Throughout 2020 we will focus on giving the church design teams tools for innovative design thinking, theological reflection, spiritual formation, and walk them through a process of designing their local youth ministry project.
+By the end of this year teams should have a well thought through plan for a new expression of youth ministry.

-We will start the year with each congregation receiving a $10,000 grant to kickstart your project.
-Over the next twelve months we will walk alongside you and your design team as you launch your youth ministry project.
-You will succeed, fail, and learn as you get your projects up and running.
+We will start the year with each congregation receiving a $10,000 grant to kickstart their project.
+Over the next twelve months, we will walk alongside design teams as they launch their youth ministry project.
+Participants will succeed, fail, and learn as they get projects up and running.

-At our closing event in January of 2022 we will share stories, celebrate progress, and look to the future of your youth ministry initiatives.
+At our closing event in February of 2022 we will share stories, celebrate progress, and look to the future of our participants’ youth ministry initiatives.

 How will this project change youth ministry as we know it?